cumuloworks/cumuloworks/src/pages/privacy.md

 ---
 title: "Privacy Policy"
 layout: ../layouts/SinglePageLayout.astro
-description: "Cumuloworks, Inc. ("we," "us," or "our") is committed to protecting your privacy.
+description: 'Cumuloworks, Inc. ("we," "us," or "our") is committed to protecting your privacy.
 This Privacy Policy outlines how we collect, use, and safeguard your information when you visit our website cumulo.works (the "Site").
-By accessing or using the Site, you agree to the terms of this Privacy Policy."
+By accessing or using the Site, you agree to the terms of this Privacy Policy.'
 ---

 > Last Update: 2024-10-02